 Combine the two preceding concepts, with a platinum tier US dollars group, a platinum tier euros group, etc.

-Importing customer group price lists with your products
+Importing customer group price lists with your items

 The simplest way to import small price lists for customer groups is by adding new columns with headings of the format